YARC-Official/docs/glossary.md

 Playing with 3+ players, covering Guitar, Bass, Drums, Vocals, and potentially other supported play modes.

 ## 💥 Big Rock Ending (BREs)
-Big Rock Endings are a section near the end of the song where charted notes are irrelevant, and players are instead encouraged to wail on their instruments as much as they can for bonus points.
-Often there can be several final, proper notes placed <em>after</em> the BRE comcludes, so be prepared to play them.
+a Big Rock Ending is a section near the end of the song where charted notes are irrelevant, and players are instead encouraged to wail on their instruments as much as they can for bonus points.
+Often there can be several final, proper notes placed *after* the BRE comcludes, so be prepared to play them.
 BRE support is planned for YARG version 0.14.0

 ## 🎓 Pro